A new, purpose-built, 1,100m2 single-storey library is being constructed on Decks Reserve between the iSite and the Kiyosato Japanese Gardens.

 The main downside of the location is a loss of green space in the park, and the community asked us to minimise the building footprint but also make sure the new building has good inside-outside flow and connects to the environment.

-The Council is also working with Motueka iwi representatives to explore issues for iwi and Maori.
-Iwi representatives are supportive of a new library in Motueka and a cultural impact assessment is being undertaken to help the Council understand the site.
+We are also working with Motueka iwi representatives to explore issues for iwi and Maori.
+Iwi representatives are supportive of a new library in Motueka and a cultural impact assessment has been undertaken to help us understand the site.

 We're planning to redevelop Motueka Library over the next few years, to provide the community with a modern facility able to meet the need for library services into the future.